project-chip/connectedhomeip/examples/temperature-measurement-app/esp32/README.md

-# CHIP ESP32 Temperature Sensor Example
+# Matter ESP32 Temperature Sensor Example

 This example is meant to represent a minimal-sized application.